kelloggm/checkerframework-gradle-plugin/README.md

 ### Multi-project builds

+In a project with subprojects, you should apply the project to each Java subproject (and to the top-level project, in the unlikely case that it is a Java project).
+Here are two approaches.

+**Approach 1:**
-In most projects with subprojects, the top-level project is not a Java project.
-You should not apply the plugin to such a non-Java project.
-Instead, move all Checker Framework configuration (the `checkerFramework` block and any `dependencies`) into a `subprojects` block, and do not apply the plugin to the top-level project.
+All Checker Framework configuration (the `checkerFramework` block and any `dependencies`) remains in the top-level `build.gradle` file.
+Put it in a `subprojects` block (or an `allprojects` block in the unlikely case that the top-level project is a Java project).
 For example:

 ```groovy
 plugins {